batoorsohail/oop_school_library/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖OOP School Library <a name="about-project"></a>

-OOP School Library is a project that users can add a new student or a new teacher.
+**OOP School Library is a project that users can add a new student or a new teacher.**

-**OOP School Library**
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>